Is there a theme for the entries?

 What if we have not received a confirmation email?

-Please contact us directly at (852) 2973 6233 if you have not heard from us 1 week after you have registered your school division.
+Please contact us directly at (852) 2201 9712 or email anise@ppp.com.hk if you have not heard from us a week after you have registered your school.

-Which division would the pupil with different learning abilities be in?
+Which group would a pupil with different learning abilities be in?

-How do we know which division we should be registering in?
+How do we know which group we should be registering in?

 Please refer to the table below to see which group the student belongs to.